Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/modify_test_cases.rst

 3. **Review the explanation** - Understand why the check passed or failed
 4. **Compare with expectations** - Verify that the result matches what you intended

-Rerunning the bot answer helps you:
+Rerunning the agent answer helps you:

 * Verify that the check correctly evaluates the agent's response in different scenarios
 * Ensure that your modifications don't break the check